eripin91/Dev_Eri_Azure_AD_B2C/README.md

 # Dev_Eri_Azure_AD_B2C
-.NET Core 3.1 MVC with razor and Azure AD B2C integration for secure Identity management
+.NET Core 3.1 MVC with razor integrate with Azure AD B2C and use Microsoft Graph API for custom attribute